The 10 Best Cordless Stick Vacuums of 2023, Tested by HGTV Editors

 Storage: A major perk of cordless stick vacuums is how easy they are to store.
 Unlike an upright corded vacuum, a cordless stick vacuum is light enough and slim enough to be mounted to a wall or tucked in the corner of a hall closet when not in use.
 Most cordless vacuums come with a wall-mountable charging dock that charges and stores the vacuum and battery (sometimes additional backup batteries, too!).
 Another feature of a docking station that some of our top recommendations offer is the ability to store all of the attachments on the docking station, too.
 Otherwise, attachments often get thrown in a random cardboard box that takes up a lot of room and may get misplaced easily.

-Additional Features: Some other nice-to-have features include quiet operation, LED lights and smart dust-sensing technology.
+Additional Features: Some other nice-to-have features include quiet operation, LED lights, smart dust-sensing technology and continuous vacuuming.
 Stick vacuums are typically quieter than old-school corded vacuums but louder than robot vacuums.
-A newer feature of some of our top recommendations is LED lights, which allows you to better see under dark areas like under a bed and also just harder-to-see dust you may miss with the naked eye.
+A newer feature of some of our top recommendations is LED lights, which allow you to better see dark areas like under a bed and also just harder-to-see dust you may miss with the naked eye.
 Smart stick vacuums can sense when certain areas are dirtier than others, and when in auto mode, can adjust the suction power accordingly to more efficiently clean and make the most of the battery life.
+Another helpful feature to look for to save your hand from cramping is continuous vacuuming, whether from a trigger lock or an on/off button.

-Beyond these main features, we also considered charge time, price, filter type, attachments, maintenance, brand reliability and customer reviews and found several cordless stick vacuums that are worth buying.
+Beyond these features, other important features to consider include charge time, price, filter type, attachments, maintenance, brand reliability and customer reviews.